evervault/evervault-java/README.md

 ### Relay Interception

 The Evervault Java SDK can be used to route all outbound HTTPS requests through Relay for decryption.
-This can be done by setting up a proxy to Evervault on your HTTP client.
+This can be done by setting up a proxy to Evervault on your HTTP client and specifying a list of domains to route through the proxy when initializing the SDK.

-To disable this behaviour, set `intercept` to `false` in the initialization options.
 For the most common Java HTTP Clients, here is how intercept can be set up:

 *Note: We currently only support CONNECT-over-TLS in order to avoid transmitting credentials in plaintext.
 The Apache Http Client does support this.
 The core Java Http Clients do NOT currently support this.*
 ### Evervault CA